minimuutti/minimuutti.github.io/en/info/index.md

 New and recently updated posts:

+* 10.1.2016 Updated activation post; All eggs in one basket
 * 2.1.2016 Updated activation post; Advent calendars
 * 2.1.2016 New photos added in category; Pictures of Miki
 * 1.1.2016 New photos added in category; Winter
 * 1.1.2016 Updated activation post; Something else -game
 * 1.1.2016 Updated activation post; Small games
-* 20.12.2015 New activation post; All eggs in one basket
 * 18.12.2015 New activation post; Sniffing course
 * 18.12.2015 New activation post; Pill jars
 * 5.12.2015 New activation post; Under the dome